dahisland/seer-savior-vercel/README.md

   <img src="./readme-assets/logo.png" width="200"/>
 </div>

-# SEER SAVIOR BACKEND API
+# SEER SAVIOR MERN PROJECT

 Seer savior is a small web memory and deduction game developed in mobile first.
 In this first version, the player must guess the expected answer using as few clues as possible to obtain the best possible score.